gia-uh/argo/README.md

 - [Hello World](examples/hello_world.yaml): The barebones chat app with no extra skills.
 - [Bruno](examples/bruno.yaml): An agent that refuses to talk about Bruno.
+- [Psychologist](examples/psychologist.yaml): A simplisitic agent that can counsel the user.

 ## Changelog